google/zetasql/docs/data-manipulation-language.md

 INSERT [OR] { IGNORE | REPLACE | UPDATE } <em>&lt;rest of statement&gt;</em>
 </pre>

 These keywords require that your table includes a primary key.
-If the table does not have a primary key, the statement fails.
+If the table doesn't have a primary key, the statement fails.

 If a table is unordered, the first row, last row, and sequence of rows are arbitrary.